balderdashy/sails-docs/reference/res/res.notFound.md

 ### Notes
 > + This method is **terminal**, meaning it is generally the last line of code your app should run for a given request (hence the advisory usage of `return` throughout these docs).
 >+ `res.notFound()` (like other userland response methods) can be overridden or modified.
-It runs the response method defined in `/responses/notFound.js`, which is bundled automatically in newly generated Sails apps.
+It runs the response method defined in `api/responses/notFound.js`.
 If a `notFound.js` response method does not exist in your app, Sails will implicitly use the default behavior.
->+ If `pathToView` refers to a missing view, this method will respond as if the request "wants JSON".
->+By default, the specified error (`err`) will be excluded if the app is running in the "production" environment (i.e. `process.env.NODE_ENV === 'production'`).